 1. Your intentions for time in the workshop.

-2. How you frame time for the participants and describe how you complete a session during the introduction has a substantial influence on the length of each session and the overall length of the days.
+2. How you frame time for the participants and how you describe completing a session during the introduction has a substantial influence on the length of each session and the overall length of the days.
 More will be said about this in the sections on setting intentions and completing a session below.

 3. The length of time each session takes.